 Looking to the endless riches of that groundbreaking and world-famed radio luminary This American Life, Richardson examines their stories as powerful illustrations for and mimickings of that mysterious, upside-down world of the Christian Gospel.
 With stories of people hooked, bated, switched, trapped by the strife of human striving–with stories of people flipped, coddled, unbound, and undone by the violence of undeserved forgiveness; This American Gospel looks to the unremitting love of the cross from the honest experience of the American, the human life.

 Below you will find an excerpt from the introduction, as well as Ethan’s breakout session at the most recent NYC conference.
+To read an excerpt from Chapter Six, click here.
+To read an excerpt from Chapter Eight, click here.

 This American Life is not a Christian show.
 Far from it.
 Ira Glass has always been quite candid about religious belief, clearly expressing his own atheism, not to mention skepticism about Christianity in particular.
 He said this to the Chicago Tribune in 2000: